-More than 8 million American expats currently live outside the US.
-And with the rise of digital nomadism, one might expect that number to grow – with even more Americans taking the leap to start new adventures overseas.
+More than eight million American expats1 currently live outside the US.
+And with the rise of digital nomadism, one might expect that number to grow – every day, more Americans are taking the leap to start new adventures overseas.

 But a common slip-up that some American expats run into when moving to a new country is neglecting their US tax obligations.
 Yes, you heard that right: even overseas, you must still file an annual US tax return to the IRS.
 This slip-up is so common that of the ~8 million Americans overseas, only about 17% are filing US tax returns.